Yaniv-Shasha/sentinel-training/LAB03-AnalyticsRules/README.md

 9. This is the rule logic screen, in this screen you are able to see and modify the rule KQL query, control of the entity mapping and define the scheduling and lookback time range.
 10. Close this page and navigate back to the main azure sentinel Overview screen

-### Exercise 2: Enable of the Azure Sentinel 1st Analytics Rule
+### Exercise 2: Enable Azure Sentinel Microsoft incident creation rule

 Azure Sentinel is a cloud-native SIEM and part of the main use cases on SIEM besides event correlation is to act as the single pane of glass.
 For this purpose, we have the Microsoft incident creation rule to be able to ingest Microsoft Security Product Alerts.